aslam-c/admin-dashboard-app/README.md

 ##### migrate the database with

-php artisan migrate
+`php artisan migrate`

 ##### Seed the database with

-php artisan db:seed
+`php artisan db:seed`

 ##### Launch the app with

-php artisan serve
+`php artisan serve`

-use these sample values for 3 types (roles) of users to login to the app
+use these sample credentials for 3 types (roles) of users to login to the app

 ###### sample user names (email)

-user - user@gmail.com
+user - user@gmail.com\
-admin user- adminuser@gmail.com
+admin user- adminuser@gmail.com\
-super admin user - superadmin@gmail.com
+super admin user - superadmin@gmail.com\

 ###### password for all users